TurboWarp/types/README.md

 Scratch doesn't provide type definitions for their libraries, so we wrote our own.

-This project is still at an early stage.

-Despite being in the TurboWarp organization, this project is currently focused only on the vanilla (LLK) Scratch runtime and editor.
-Additional types for TurboWarp may be added later.
+This repository only contains types for the vanilla (LLK) Scratch runtime and editor.
+For the additional types in the TurboWarp runtimes, see [@turbowarp/types-tw](https://github.com/TurboWarp/types-tw).

 |Module|Status|
 |:-:|:-:|